Valentin Franke

-Biography
+Background and early career

 V. A. Franke graduated from Kyiv Polytechnic Institute in 1949.
 After that he was distributed to a power plant in Amur Oblast, Russian Far East.
 In 1954 he externally graduated from Leningrad State University and then worked in Institute of Labor Protection in Leningrad.

 In 1962 V. A. Franke joined the physical faculty of LSU.
 He obtained his PhD under the supervision of Yury Novozhilov in 1965 and was habilitated in 1984.
 He was a professor of High Energy & Elementary Particle Physics Department until his retirement in 2020.

 Scientific and educational activity

-V. A. Franke is working in the fields of elementary particle physics, quantum mechanics and theory of gravitation.
+Franke worked in the fields of elementary particle physics, quantum mechanics and theory of gravitation.
 He wrote more than 70 papers on these topics.